This post may contain affiliate links. Please read our disclosure policy.

 @themoodyfoody 🙈💛🍌Magnolia Bakery 🤝 Backyard Banana pudding = “youll never forget me” Banana pudding.
 This recipe is easy, fool proof, straight to the point, and absolutely delicious.
 Fluffy, light, airy.
 And its 3 layers! #magnoliabakery #bananapudding #christmasdessert #holidayrecipes ♬ ROCKIN’ AROUND THE CHRISTMAS TREE – BRENDA LEE

-What’s the best dish to make my pudding in?
+What is the best dish to make my banana pudding in?

 Some recipes reward patience, and this is definitely one of them.
 I highly recommend making your banana pudding the night before you serve it.
 Decorate it right before serving.
 If you are in a hurry, allow your pudding to chill for at least 4-6 hours!

-If you love this recipe as much as I do, please leave a review!
+If you love this easy banana pudding recipe as much as I do, please leave a review!
 Would love to hear from you!

 Prep: 30 minutes